-The "Stormbringers" simulation was not designed to be a game.
+The "Duty, Valour, Sacrifice" simulation was not designed as a game.
 No score is kept.
 The only rewards are occasional promotions and continued survival.
-The purpose of the simulation is to allow students to learn about and to appreciate what our soldiers experienced in the war.
+The purpose of the simulation is to allow students to learn about and to appreciate what our soldiers, sailors, airmen experienced in the war.
 My hope was that the simulation format would make learning about the war more engaging without devolving into entertainment.

-The entire simulation is designed to be completed in three to four 75 minute classes, even allowing time for the students to puzzle out challenges and read the information notes and letters home.
-As a suggestion, students might be paired up, to allow more students access if computers are limited, and to allow students to share experiences.
-Students can also access the simulation at home.
+DVS allows students to select which service they wish to join - the Canadian Army, the RCN and the RCAF.
+The simulation section for each service is designed to be covered in two to three 75 minute classes, even allowing time for the students to puzzle out challenges and read the information notes and letters home.
+As a suggestion, students might be paired up, to allow more students access if computers are limited.
+One third of the class might be assigned to each service - army, navy, air force - to allow students to compare experiences.
+Students are also free to access the simulations outside of class time.